parmentf/browser-concept-network/README.md

 Concept Network is a weighted directed graph, in which activation values are propagated.
 Written in [Node.js](http://nodejs.org).

+browser-concept-network allows its use within a web browser.

 ## Installation

 ### Get the files